 Hope is NOT a strategy.
 Research shows that having a plan to invest time in meeting with individual donors brings an average of $5,000 more per meeting.

-Here is a brief description of each weekly lesson beginning on October 15th and concluding on November 19th.
+Here is a brief description of each weekly lesson.
+The series begins on October 15th and concludes on November 19th.

 - Identifying your audience